HAL24K/mongodb-training/README.md

 export MONGODB_URI=mongodb+srv://<username:<password>@<your-cluster>.mongodb.net/myTestDatabase?retryWrites=true&w=majority
 ```

-## Data Modelling
+## Data Modeling

-The `data_modelling` directory contains the code for the data-modelling lesson.
+The `data_modeling` directory contains the code for the data-modelling lesson.
 To run the application
 use the following command

 ```shell